History of Jerusalem during the Kingdom of Jerusalem: Capital of the Kingdom of Jerusalem

 After the conquest, Jerusalem was emptied of inhabitants, and many houses were abandoned.
+Much of the surviving Jewish community, those not killed during the conquest, resettled in Ascalon.
 The Latin city's population was very small and centred upon the Church of the Holy Sepulchre and Tower of David.
 William of Tyre wrote:

 The Crusaders' first step was to stop the fleeing population by announcing a law that a person holding an asset for a year becomes its owner.
 Real improvement was achieved by populating Jerusalem with residents belonging to sects of Eastern Christianity.
 First, Christians who had been deported before the siege were returned to the city and named by the Crusaders as "Syrian".
 At the same time, the local authorities encouraged other Christians to settle in Jerusalem Christians, although suspicious relations between these various groups and the struggle for supremacy and control of the Holy Sepulchre caused many problems.

+During his reign, Baldwin I (1100–1118) reimposed the Roman-era ban on Jewish residence in Jerusalem.
+As a result, both Benjamin of Tudela and Petachiah of Regensburg reported that almost no Jews remained in the city toward the end of the 12th century.

 In 1115 Syrian Christians, uprooted from their homes in Transjordan, settled in the city, creating a continuously populated district on the north side of town, which was named after them.
 Simultaneously, the Crusader rulers encouraged commerce, and in 1120 King Baldwin II of Jerusalem imposed duties on goods and food products brought into Jerusalem.
 This was then extended to all types of trade and all agricultural food products brought from the hinterland into the city.

 Unusually for a city in the Middle Ages, the economy of Jerusalem relied heavily on the tourism of pilgrims from Christian Europe.
 It received a further boost when it was exempted from customs enabling the city's markets to develop and sell the pilgrims imported goods.
 The importance of this industry continued to grow with the establishment of Jerusalem as a holy place, which also led to improved roads and traffic safety.
 Another factor affecting the economy of the city was the various administrative centres - regal, ecclesiastical, and military - that operated from Jerusalem.